 Step 2: Reps

 Assign a rep number to each exercise.
 I usually go for 5 or 8.
-I usually do 5 on the big, heavy exercises like deadlift and 8 on the smaller exercises like tricep extension.
+I usually do 5 on the big, heavy exercises like deadlift and 8 on the smaller exercises like the tricep extension.

 As a rule of thumb, 5 is good for strength building and for exercises that have a huge demand on the body, like a deadlift.

 8-12 is good for strength building in smaller exercises or with weaker muscles, or for fitness (getting out of breath).
-Strength athletes benefit from a bit of fitness – it helps to get through long workouts and conditions smaller muscles.
+Strength athletes benefit from a bit of fitness – it helps to get through long workouts and conditions the smaller muscles.

 Step 3: Sets/Rest